AcoAlexDev/Aco-JUCE-CMake-Template/README.md

 Step 2: Download template and connect it to GitHub.<br>
 Step 3: Run 'python init_project.py {PROJECT_NAME}' in the terminal to update CMakeLists.txt with project name details; You can delete the python file afterward if desired.<br>
-Step 4: Update the following fields in CMakeLists.txt; Ensure that PLUGIN_CODE and PLUGIN_MANUFACTURER_CODE are unique, composed of four letters, with the first letter uppercase and the rest lowercase:
+Step 4: Update the following fields in CMakeLists.txt.
+Ensure that PLUGIN_CODE and PLUGIN_MANUFACTURER_CODE are unique, composed of four letters, with the first letter uppercase and the rest lowercase:

     PLUGIN_MANUFACTURER_CODE "Comp"
     PLUGIN_CODE "Aplg"